a92340a/Data_Ingestion_by_Cloud_Run_Functions/README.md

 You can use cloud run functions to implement data ingestion as the scenarios are much simpler with one managed machine:
 1. Resource Limits: 32 GiB memory per function, and so on.
-2. Time Limits: 60 minutes for HTTP functions.
-9 minutes for event-driven functions.
+2. Time Limits: 60 minutes for HTTP functions, and 9 minutes for event-driven functions.
-3. Rate Limits: 1200 per 60 seconds.

 [More information about quota and limitation](https://cloud.google.com/functions/quotas)

+## Architecture

 ## Permission
 - service account of Cloud Run Functions need to be granted `storage.object.list`